US could target Chinese entities linked to spy balloon

 Ms Sherman said Washington would continue to block China from using US technology to advance its military modernisation.

-“The PRC is the only competitor with the intent and means to reshape the international order,” Ms Sherman said, adding that the balloon’s violation of US sovereignty and international law was the “latest example of that reality”.
+“The PRC is the only competitor with the intent and means to reshape the international order,” she said, adding that the balloon’s violation of US sovereignty and international law was the “latest example of that reality”.

 Nevertheless, Ms Sherman said she hoped Washington and Beijing would be able to continue to work together on issues of shared concern such as climate change “at this difficult time”.